darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 Move the crop rectangle by clicking and dragging inside the crop area.
 Constrain movement to the horizontal/vertical axis by holding Ctrl/Shift, respectively while dragging.
 Commit changes by either giving focus to another module or by double-clicking on the image.

-If you intend to use the [_retouch_](./retouch.md) module, you are recommended to use _rotation and perspective_ for rotation and/or keystone correction only, performing creative cropping in the [_crop_](./crop.md) module.
+If you intend to use the [_retouch_](./retouch.md) module, you are recommended to use _rotate and perspective_ for rotation and/or keystone correction only, performing creative cropping in the [_crop_](./crop.md) module.
 This process ensures that the entire image is available for source spots in _retouch_, since the _crop_ module is placed after _retouch_ in the pixelpipe.

 ---